 Diversification is important in investing because it can help mitigate the risks uncertainty creates.

 Diversification does not guarantee returns or protect against losses and can help mitigate some, but not all, risk.
-Read about different diversification strategies you may want to consider for your portfolio.
+Read more about why, and how, to diversify your investment portfolio.

 A financial professional can help you outline your financial goals and develop a plan that can flex in times of uncertainty.
 They can be there every step of the way as your goals or financial situation change over time.